Brooklyn Play Spaces: 17 Drop-in Indoor Playgrounds & Kiddie Gyms

-Although the website is woefully out of date, we called and confirmed that this play space is still offering open play.
-The brightly colored indoor playground includes slides, a sandbox, a tree house, a playhouse with ladders and slides, and self-propelled plastic cars.
+Although the website is woefully out of date, we confirmed that this play space is still offering open play.
+The brightly colored indoor playground includes slides, a sandbox, a tree house, a playhouse with ladders and slides and self-propelled plastic cars.
 There's also a rock climbing wall that's good for tweens.

 Party Gym – Sheepshead Bay

 1130 Avenue Z at East 12th Street